 In order for the TOTO Group to remain an organization that can continue to contribute widely to society and the global environment, we are promoting initiatives to reduce resource input and disposal to the environment at all stages, from product design to disposal after consumption while also leveraging societal mechanisms.

-・Promoting the use of recycled plastics
+・Utilization of recycled plastics

 The cumulative amount of recycled plastic we have used exceeded 20,000 tons by 2023.
 Compared with a case in which we continued to use virgin materials (natural resources), this corresponds to a reduction in CO2 emissions equivalent to the amount absorbed by about 2 million cedar trees in one year*2.